 My concern is we have more unacknowledged dialogue than acknowledged.
 There's a sense of entitlement and even stoicism.
-I admit I'm terrible when people seemingly don't want to converse with me or are showing passive aggression by not responding.
-I make things worse by continuing to send more messages, which starts the vicious cycle of feeling truly unimportant and devalued.
+I admit I'm terrible when people seemingly don't want to converse with me or show passive aggression by not responding.
+I make things worse by continuing to send more messages, which feeds the vicious cycle of feeling unimportant and devalued.

 How about the overwhelming fear of "the worst" when your child doesn’t respond?
 What about the unanswered texts?
 The ignored dialogue that leaves you wondering: “Did they see/receive it”?
 “Did something terrible happen to them"?
 “Are they upset with me"?
-Those are unsettling feelings that can go so far as to make or break our entire day.
+Those are unsettling feelings that can break our day--and in most cases, cause ongoing anxiety.

 Whether we admit it or not, there's a crushing feeling something is amiss.
 Whether in a personal or professional setting, it causes distress and confusion.
 We resend our texts again, just in case they didn't get then--but deep down, we know they did, and we want that visceral, gut-wrenching feeling of anxiety and fear to go away.

 We No Longer Speak to One Another